 Community litter pick

-Buckinghamshire council are now able to lend out litter pickers, provide bags and offer a waste collection after a litter pick event at a designated collection point.
+Buckinghamshire Council are able to lend out litter pickers, provide bags and offer a waste collection after a litter pick event at a designated collection point.

 Before collection of equipment